Boynton Beach Electrical Accident Lawyer

 Americans are surrounded by power lines.
 Boynton Beach, Florida, is no exception, making the risk of injury from electricity a real possibility.
 Individuals can come into contact with damaging electricity during work, recreation, or in their homes.
 Tragically, human contact with electricity can result in a wide range of injuries or even death.

-If you or your loved ones have experienced injury or death from contact with electricity, the lawyers at Frankl & Kominsky can help you receive compensation from the at-fault parties.Who is at Risk?
+If you or your loved ones have experienced injury or death from contact with electricity, the lawyers at Frankl Kominsky are available to assist you in trying to recover compensation from the at-fault parties.Who is at Risk?

 Electrical injuries can impact anyone.

 Statistics suggest that individuals most at-risk for injury from electricity are construction workers, utility workers, and maintenance workers.
 Approximately 52% of all occupational electrocutions occur in the construction industry, according to the Center for Disease Control (CDC).
 Heavy equipment operators are most at-risk, with 50% of electrocutions in the construction industry coming from contact with overhead power lines.
 Construction workers also suffer from contact between ladders or scaffolding and power lines.

 Roofing contractors, siding contractors and metal contractors are also at high risk for electrical accidents.
 Tree trimmers, water/sewer/pipeline workers, painters and communications workers also face high risk, according to the CDC.

 Another group that faces an increased risk from electrical injury is agricultural workers.
 These workers are particularly susceptible to injury from overhead wires or from transformers.

 Even office workers face risk.
 They can experience electrical injury from inside wiring or faulty transformers inside their places of work.
 Residents of Boynton Beach not only could suffer electrical injury in their homes, but also during recreational activities.
 Sports fields have lighting which have high power requirements, and even docks have lighting and other power requirements.